 The path to law school faculty positions has changed over the last few years.
 Outstanding academic performance is no longer sufficient; most law schools expect applicants to submit high-quality academic articles.
 Candidates for teaching positions often have difficulty finding the time to write during a clerkship or as a junior associate.
 The Kernochan Center Intellectual Property (IP) Fellowships aim to provide an opportunity for recent law graduates who are interested in spending one to two years doing research and writing on copyright or other intellectual property subjects, in preparation for an academic career in the field.
 Positions become available as current Fellows find other employment.
 We are not currently accepting applications for this position.

 Yafit Lev-Aretz LL.M. ’09 received her LL.B and LL.M. from Bar-Ilan University in Israel.
 She clerked for the Israeli Supreme Court and worked on legislation as an intern at the Department of Counseling and Legislation of the Ministry of Justice.
 She received her LL.M. at Columbia in 2009 and then began working towards her S.J.D. at Penn Law.
-While at Columbia, Ms. Lev-Aretz is researching the relationship between online user-generated content and copyright law.
+While at Columbia, Ms. Lev-Aretz researched the relationship between online user-generated content and copyright law.
 She is interested in the constant change in Internet practices and the degree to which the law addresses these nuances.
-Ms. Lev-Aretz has already done some work in this area, recently publishing an article on agreements between user-generated platforms and rightholders (Second Level Agreements, 45 Akron L. Rev. 166 (2012)).
-She also has a forthcoming article in the Harvard Journal of Law and Technology entitled Copyright Lawmaking and Public Choice: From Legislative Battles to Private Ordering, 27 Harv.
+Ms. Lev-Aretz has published an article on agreements between user-generated platforms and rightholders (Second Level Agreements, 45 Akron L. Rev. 166 (2012)).
+She also has published in the Harvard Journal of Law and Technology, Copyright Lawmaking and Public Choice: From Legislative Battles to Private Ordering, 27 Harv.
 J. L. & Tech.
 203 (Fall 2013).

 Eva E. Subotnik ’03 focused her research on issues relating to authors' rights (specifically those of photographers) and copyright.
 Before joining the Kernochan Center, she was an associate at Debevoise & Plimpton LLP, where she represented entertainment and telecommunications industry clients, she was also a law clerk to the Hon.
 Bruce M. Selya of the First Circuit Court of Appeals and to the Hon.
 Alvin K. Hellerstein of the Southern District of New York.
 Eva is a graduate of Columbia College, where she majored in philosophy, and of Columbia Law School, where she was a senior editor of the Columbia Law Review, a James Kent Scholar, and a Harlan Fiske Stone Scholar.
 Ms. Subotnik is now an Assistant Professor of Law at St. John's Law School, where she teaches copyright, introductory intellectual property and trusts and estates.